-Title I public middle schools located in large cities in Common Core of Data categorizedfrequencyconsumptionpatternsopportunitiespredominantlyschool wideaccuratelycontrolled
+Title I public middle schools located in large cities in Common Core of Data

+Title I schools are schools from which 40% of all families are categorized as low-income (Improving Basic Programs Operated by Local Educational Agencies, 2018).
+It was important for this research to understand selection and consumption habits in Title I schools as previous research has suggested that families from low-income households do not eat as many fruits and vegetables as their more affluent peers (Estreet et al., 2018).
+Using data from a Title I school allowed a greater access to observing students who come from a low-income households and thus, allowed a greater frequency of observations of selection and consumption patterns in the cafeteria.

+Title I schools also adhere to all prescribed regulatory measures in place by the NSLP.
+Students observed throughout the quantitative study all were eligible for a free and reduced price lunch.
+Using this study setting allowed for a complete analysis of student selection and consumption patterns and allowed the researcher to observe multiple students selections not just a select few.
+Using a Title I middle school as the study setting for the quantitative research question gave opportunities for multiple observations of randomized student selections and provided a sample that may mirror the other 98,456 Title I schools that serve predominantly low-income students that operate in the United States (Table 3.
+Number of operating public elementary and secondary schools, by school type, charter, magnet, Title I, Title I school wide status, and state or jurisdiction: School year 2015–16, 2017).

+Within this school setting, the researcher prioritized data collection from one sixth-grade lunch period.
+It was important to consistently attend one lunch period for the duration of the lunchtime to accurately measure the selection and consumption patterns.
+Attending one specific lunch hour also allowed for different lunchtime variables to be controlled such as food offerings, time of the day, size of the lunch, difference in lunch staff, and other unique variables that could occur during each lunch hour.
+Utilizing one lunch hour and one cohort of students allowed the researcher to control for some of those variables.

 Data Collection

 To examine nutritional intake for sixth-grade students, approximately 15 school lunches a day were randomly selected from a lunchroom of 90 sixth-grade students during a 3-week period in the early spring of 2020.
 An outline of the cafeteria assigned each seat and table in the cafeteria a numeric value.
-A random number generator was used every morning to select which random seats would be observed each day research was conducted.
+A random number generator was used every morning to select which random seats would be observed each day the research was being conducted.
 On average, 15 seats were selected daily.
-If a student were not sitting at a randomly selected seat, an alternate seat would be selected by moving to the right one seat and then left one seat.
+If a student was not sitting at a randomly selected seat, an alternate seat would be selected by moving to the right one seat and then left one seat.
 This process rotated between a move to the right and a move to the left every time a new seat was unattended.

 This study used a cautious approach to record nutritional content consumed during school lunch.
 Before the start of each lunch period, the nutritional content of each menu item offered to students on that day was recorded (not consumed, one-fourth consumed, half consumed, three-fourths consumed, completely consumed).
 These items included milk, juice, main entrees, and side dishes.
 An official dietary chart, the School Lunch Measurement Record, was used to determine the nutritional content offered to students for each food item.